rock3125/simsage-kotlin-server/README.md

 ```
 # fetch all dependencies and compile the app
 gradle clean build
+# build the ./dist/ folder with all the files to run this project in it
+gradle setup
 ```
 Don't forget to get your keys from SimSage visit https://simsage.nz/api.html for more details.